mardix/active-alchemy/README.md

 **PostgreSql:**

-    from active_sqlalchemy import SQLAlchemy
+    from active_alchemy import SQLAlchemy

     db = SQLAlchemy("postgresql+pg8000://user:password@host:port/dbname")

 **PyMySQL:**

-    from active_sqlalchemy import SQLAlchemy
+    from active_alchemy import SQLAlchemy

     db = SQLAlchemy("mysql+pymysql://user:password@host:port/dbname")

 ---

-Active-SQLAlchemy also provides access to all the SQLAlchemy functions from the ``sqlalchemy`` and ``sqlalchemy.orm`` modules.
+Active-Alchemy also provides access to all the SQLAlchemy functions from the ``sqlalchemy`` and ``sqlalchemy.orm`` modules.
 So you can declare models like the following examples: